 I was welcomed with open arms and became a member of the choir.
 I never felt so loved and appreciated.
 Turns out Amanda told them about my background prior to my getting there, and not a single one of them held any of it against me, reminding me of words my aunt once told me; “If you go around hating people your whole life, you will never be happy.
 Forgive and move on”.

-I took a job with a small construction/handyman company owned by one of the parishioners, and devoted my life to Christ and the Church.
+I took a job with a small glass shower door company owned by one of the parishioners, and devoted my life to Christ and the Church.
 I now also work with the youth ministry at CCC helping as best i can with youth who are struggling.
 Life now has meaning and purpose, and I am thrilled to contribute to this blog in whatever ways I can.